 In 2011, PPS adopted a Racial Educational Equity Policy that called out harmful disparities in our schools and identified the district’s role in eliminating them.
 Since then, PPS embarked on a five-year plan that resulted in several achievements.
 However, there is collective acknowledgement that there is still much work remaining to ensure all student experience equitable outcomes.
 Under the leadership of Superintendent Guadalupe Guerrero, PPS has embarked on an inclusive planning process to identify the most urgent areas of opportunity to continue this important work and incorporate our efforts into our five-year road map for Racial Equity and Social Justice.

-Our aim is to elevate PPS Equity and Social Justice practices to a comprehensive, defined framework with clear system-wide equity and social justice actions and measurable results.
+Our aim is to elevate PPS Racial Equity and Social Justice practices to a comprehensive, defined framework with clear system-wide equity and social justice actions and measurable results.

 The primary focus of the Racial Equity and Social Justice lens is on race and ethnicity.
 While there continues to be a deep commitment to many other areas of the opportunity gap, we know that a focus on race by everyone at PPS allows direct improvements in the other dimensions of diversity.
 We also know that race and ethnicity continue to compound disparity.
 We are committed to explicitly identifying disparities in education outcomes for the purpose of targeting areas for action, intervention and investment.